18rajgupta/The-Sparks-Foundation/README.md

-This Repository talks about my internship with The Sparks Foundation on Web Developing and Designing.
-And all the tasks done by me through this Wonderful Internship Journey with Oasis Infobyte will be reflect here.
+This Repository talks about my internship with The Sparks Foundation on Web Development and Designing.
+And all the tasks done by me through this Wonderful Internship Journey with The Sparks Foundation will be reflect here.

 Thank You...